ACRL Literatures in English Section Strategic Plan (2025)

 • Recognize the changing nature of librarianship practice and scholarship, and support LES members as advocates within their workplaces.

-Strategic Plan text last updated March 16, 2020
+Strategic Plan last updated October 2025.

-Web page last updated: May 25, 2021
+Web page last updated: October 10, 2025.

-Comments may be directed to the LES Website Administrator, Jenny Dale
+Comments may be directed to the LES Website Administrator, Jenny Dale.

 Special thanks to Jackie Hackman for designing the LES logo.